WordPress On-Page SEO 2025

 This advanced strategy involves creating a central “Pillar Page” on a broad topic, which is supported by multiple “Cluster Pages” that delve into specific subtopics in greater detail.
 This structure signals deep expertise to search engines.

 Internal Linking for Clusters: The linking strategy is what holds the cluster together.
 All cluster pages must link up to the pillar page, and the pillar page should link down to the clusters.
 This creates a powerful, interconnected web of content that signals expertise.
 It’s crucial to use descriptive, keyword-rich anchor text.
-For example, a link from a cluster page about image optimization should use anchor text like `…learn more in our ultimate guide to WordPress on-page SEO` to link back to the pillar page .
+For example, a link from a cluster page about image optimization should use anchor text like `…learn more in our ultimate guide to WordPress page SEO` to link back to the pillar page.

 Optimizing for “People Also Ask” (PAA) and AI Overviews